zooniverse/tove/docs/arch/adr-03.md

 A: Retrieving files from a file system with virtual directories shouldn't be any different than retrieving files from a normal file system.
 As long as blob prefixes are constructed in a way that reflects the organizational system used within the application/database, there should be no trouble.
 File retrieval may be helped by append blobs - final decision on blob type is still TBD.

 2. Q: Would there be any benefit to caching files on on-premises file servers?
 If this sounds like something we'd like to employ, it would be worth reconsidering Azure File Service.
+A: This doesn't appear to be something we will need.

 ### Links and Articles: